 Crescendo is a short film about the life and struggle of a pregnant woman in the late 1700′s.
-It made international headlines, won a multitude of prestigious movie awards and raised millions of dollars for crisis pregnancy centers.
+It made international headlines, won a multitude of prestigious movie awards, and raised millions of dollars for pregnancy resource centers.
 Not rated.

 Father of the Bride: Part 2 (1995)

 George Banks must deal not only with the pregnancy of his daughter, but also with the unexpected pregnancy of his wife.
 Rated PG.

 Mark walks out on wife Dianne after learning that the baby they’re expecting has severe genetic abnormalities.
 Dianne is nonetheless determined to bear her child, with support from her mother and Mark’s brother David, a pediatrician whose love for Dianne is unspoken but obvious.
 How do they cope with the challenges of raising this little girl named Julia?
 Rated PG.